cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 attribute in the CR.
 The operator also supports `imagePullSecrets` to access private container registries, and it supports digests and tags for finer control of container image immutability.
+If you prefer not to specify an image name, you can leverage [image catalogs](image_catalog.md) by simply referencing the PostgreSQL major version.
+Moreover, image catalogs enable you to effortlessly create custom catalogs, directing to images based on your specific requirements.

 ### Labels and annotations